dirkmql/planned-pending-orders/README.md

 ==================================
 Create limit orders depending on horziontal lines you have set in the chart and based on an aspired risk you can change.
+For an introduction with screenshots go here: https://www.mql5.com/en/code/21804

 Installation
 ------------